shortstheory/shortstheory.github.io/about.md

 # Hi!

 I'm **Arnav Dhamija**, and I work as a software engineer on autonomous vehicles at NVIDIA!
 Before this, I was an MSE Robotics student at the University of Pennsylvania.
 I enjoy talking about and looking at airplanes.
-My other hobbies are working on electronics projects, running, photography, and maintaining this blog.
+My other hobbies are running, photography, and maintaining this blog.

 I am better known as `shortstheory` online.
 You can read my [resume here](/static/arnav-dhamija.pdf)!